Persistent homology for low-complexity models: Introduction

 The setting most likely to benefit is when the dimension is large, the effective dimension (Gaussian width) is small, and the number of samples is sufficiently large.
-Note that when the number of samples $n$ is less than exponential in the Gaussian width, the bound of $2\log(n)$ for the Gaussian width can be smaller than the bound implied by the underlying structure.
+Note that when the number of samples $n$ is less than exponential in the Gaussian width, the bound~\eqref{eq:w-discrete}, namely $2\log(n)$, for the Gaussian width can be smaller than the bound implied by the underlying structure.
 For example, with $n$ points representing $s$-sparse signals in $\R^d$ we would require more than $2^sd\leq n$ samples for the cardinality-independent bound~\eqref{eq:w-sparse} to become more effective than~\eqref{eq:w-discrete}.
-We discuss some numerical examples relating the computation time to achievable reduction performance in Section~\ref{sec:experiments}.
+We discuss some numerical examples relating the computation time to the achievable reduction in Section~\ref{sec:experiments}.
 The benefits become more marked when dealing with more complex constructions.
-For example, the size of a Delaunay triangulation can be of order $n^{d/2}$, as exemplified by the cyclic polytope~\cite{Ziegler1995}, and approximations such as the mesh filtration are of order $2^{O(d^2)}$~\cite{hudson2010topological}.
+For example, the size of a Delaunay triangulation can be of order $n^{d/2}$, as exemplified by the cyclic polytope~\cite{Ziegler1995}, and approximations such as the mesh filtration are of order $2^{O(d^2)}n$~\cite{hudson2010topological} (other approximations, such as sparse Rips filtrations~\cite{sheehy2013linear}, also achieve bounds linear in $n$ and exponential in $d$).
 Note that the complexity reduction can also play a role in the analysis of constructions that do not explicitly compute the projection.